 La Línea de la Concepción is the town on the opposite side of Spain’s border with Gibraltar and because of its close proximity to the Rock, they have developed a close relationship over the years.
-That is when they have been allowed to...
+That is when they have been allowed to.
 Back in 1969, Spain closed its border with Gibraltar following the breakdown of talks with Britain over sovereignty.
 In a fit of posturing and possibly in response to the thousands of jobs that had been lost overnight, Franco’s government started a building programme in La Linea, that included the Estadio Municipal de La Línea de la Concepción.

 The referee calls time on a match at the Campo

 San Bernardo.
 The club followed suit in 1969

-|A postcard comemorating the opening of the stadium|
+|A postcard commemorating the new stadium's opening match|

 No longer a "des-res", but what about the view?